November 2023

 And then we noticed footsteps coming up and down the stairs.
 Up the stairs, a pause at the top, then back down again.
 And it was so distinct.
 I don't know if it was boots or just a heavy shoe, but you could hear the toe hit the stair before the stair would creak.
 I, personally, stood in the front entry way and I was watching and there was no one on the stairs, but if I closed my eyes, I could hear someone coming down the stairs.
 And when I opened my eyes again, I'd still hear them, but there was no one there.
 And they'd go past me, into the living room, into the kitchen, and out the back door.
 I saw the back door open and close.
 You could see the door open and close, but not like it was the wind.
 It was a measured, deliberate open and close, no slamming.
 So that was the full path it took, in and out.

 None of us wrote things down when they happened, so I don't know if this was a repetitive action that only happened at certain times.
 I don't remember it ever happening in the morning, usually it was in the afternoon and early evening.
 Could it have been a repetitive thing?
 Maybe.
+I think it was Gina and Allen who started talking about it at school.
+I never did, because I didn't want my friends to call me crazy!
+But rumors got started.

 Gina said she saw the doorknob turn when it opened and shut, but I don't think any of us saw that.